ragu8/ragu8/README.md

-<h3 align="center">An enthusiastic ML Engineer based in Hosur 🇮🇳, with a strong passion for uncovering meaningful insights through the application of data science techniques.</h3>
+<h3 align="center">An enthusiastic Data Analyst based in Hosur 🇮🇳, with a strong passion for uncovering meaningful insights through the application of data science techniques.</h3>